chris-krenz/opentrons_protocols/protocols/OT-Flex/ColonyPlayground/Bing's Code/BSA Dilution/README.md

 - Tipracks: Blue = 1000 uL; Orange = 200 uL

 ### Procedure
 1. Place tubes in spot A1-A3 and B1-B3.
-Row A holding 1st set of BSA dilution, and row B holding the duplicates.
+Row A holding 1st set of BSA dilution, and row B holding the 2nd set (duplicate).
 Tube spot A6 and B6 will hold blanks.
 2. Using the same tip, transfer all the water into the tubes.
 3. Transfer BSA to the first column of tubes.
 4. Perform serial dilution for row A.